-"Eat clean" is pretty much a meaningless directive -- what, we’ve just been munching on filth all these years?
-But the case for vegetarianism -- and its more principled older sister, veganism -- is pretty ironclad (cute animals, preservation of our environment, future of humanity, etc.).
-So, where to get your meatless mangia on?
-Unsurprisingly for the city that birthed Thoreau -- one of the most famous (and uppity) vegetarians of all time -- Boston is awash in plant-protein dining.
+The case for vegetarianism -- and its purer sibling, veganism -- is pretty iron-clad: healthy living, cute animals, preservation of our environment, future of the planet, etc. After all, there’s a reason why Impossible Meat is the food topic of the moment and why the Golden Globes dinner was all vegan this year.
+So where to get your meatless mangia on?
+Unsurprisingly for the city that birthed Thoreau -- one of the most famous (and uppity) vegetarians of all time -- Boston is awash in fresh, plant-protein dining, from Asian restaurants to taco joints to cloth-napkin eateries.
 Translation: no more subsisting on French fries and scrambled eggs.

 Even your paleo pals occasionally go vegan for this mini food empire.
-Initially the food truck brainchild of a graduate of MIT, Clover has gone on to reinvent the city’s fast food scene entirely.
-With a bottomless commitment to food that is fresh, inventive, and, yup, vegan, every Clover outpost -- now at 16 and counting -- proves that you just don’t need animal protein when classics like barbecue seitan and chickpea fritters are on the menu.
-And then there’s that addictive lavender lemonade...
+Initially the food truck brainchild of an MIT grad, Clover has gone on to reinvent the city’s fast food scene entirely.
+With a bottomless commitment to food that is fresh, inventive, and, yup, vegan, every Clover outpost -- currently at 13 and counting -- proves that you just don’t need animal protein when classics like barbecue seitan and chickpea fritters are on the menu.
+And don’t forget about that addictive lavender lemonade.

-The dinner here proves that "plant-based fine dining" isn’t a contradiction in terms.
-You might start with a light beet salad before moving on to one of the genuinely exquisite entrees: saffron ravioli made with cashew cheese, a Vietnamese mushroom crepe, or seitan skewers and soba noodles in a shiitake broth.
+“Plant-based fine dining" is most certainly a thing at True Bistro.
+You might start with a light beet salad before moving on to cornmeal-crusted oyster mushrooms, peppered pappardelle with Chanterelles, or crispy polenta squares (the menu changes frequently based on the seasons).
 Then there’s brunch, which is awash in waffle and seitan sausage sorcery.
-Oh, and the restaurant is about to add a bar area, so basically, this is the spot for that celebratory group dinner that maddeningly blends vegans and meat-eaters.
+Add in the restaurant’s bar area and you have the perfect spot for that celebratory group dinner that miraculously blends vegans and meat-eaters.
 Seriously, everyone will be happy.

 So is Allston, like, the city’s vegetarian mecca?
-All we know is that when this latest entry popped up last year, we actually started romanticizing our college-era hellhole of an A-B apartment.
-Whole Heart is the perfect takeaway spot: reasonably priced, customized bowls of veggies, crunchies, and vegan protein, which you can either order at the counter or build online during the day to pick up after work.
-And when you quote-unquote let yourself go on the weekends, there’s a Sunday brunch with avocado tacos, pancakes, and patatas bravas.
+All we know is that when this veggie entry first popped up a few years ago, we actually started romanticizing our-college era hellhole of an A-B apartment.
+Now expanded to several locations, Whole Heart is the perfect takeaway spot, offering reasonably priced, customized bowls of veggies, crunchies, and vegan protein, which you can either order at the counter or build online during the day to pick up after work.
+And when you “let yourself go” on the weekends, there’s a Sunday brunch at the original Allston location with avocado tacos, pancakes, and patatas bravas.

 Picture the diner of your dreams, minus the quart of leftover bacon grease coating the grill.
-All the brekkie basics are here, all sans meat, from Benedicts to egg sandwiches to pancakes.
-There’s a corned beef seitan hash, too, as well as a vegetarian-gravy poutine, the holy grail of the meat-free community.
+All the breakfast basics are here, all sans meat, from Benedicts to egg sandwiches to pancakes.
+There’s a corned-beef seitan hash, too, as well as a vegetarian-gravy poutine, the holy grail of the meat-free community.
 But it’s during lunch and dinner that things really get interesting: a meatless BLT?
 Reuben?
-Shepard’s pie?
-Your best bet is probably to eat your way through the entire menu to ascertain the success of each reconceived dish.
+Shepherd’s pie?
+Your best bet is probably to eat your way through the entire menu.

 There are many evil geniuses in the world, and among them are the rapscallions who came up with a vegan taco food truck, thus upticking our taco consumption about a billionfold.
-Each four-buck concoction gives you a flavorful fix that turns out not to be made of meat at all, but instead, of rich meat substitutes like jackfruit, fried plantain, and a chimichurri tempeh.
+Each four-buck concoction gives you a flavorful fix that turns out not to be made of meat at all, but instead rich meat substitutes like jackfruit, fried plantain, and a chimichurri tempeh.
 Also: vegan nachos again!
-But the kicker may be the vegan torta (your choice of tofu or chorizo seitan), which sounds like an impossibility, but is actually a revelation.
+But the kicker may be the vegan torta (your choice of tofu or chorizo seitan), which sounds like an impossibility, but is oh so real.